Gelida Funicular

 The upper station, in Gelida town.

 The Gelida Funicular (Funicular de Gelida; Funicular de Gelida) is a funicular railway in the municipality of Gelida in Catalonia, Spain.
-The line connects Gelida station, on the RENFE (Spanish National Railways), with the centre of the village of Gelida, which is at a higher level.
+The line connects Gelida station, on the Renfe network, with the centre of the village of Gelida, which is at a higher level.
 The line was opened in 1924 and modernised in 1984, whilst retaining a heritage ambience.

 The funicular has the following technical parameters: